express delivery

 Medical Description

 Enzoflam tablet is a pain-relieving medicine that relieves joint and bone pain, swelling, and inflammation.
 It is a combination medicine containing diclofenac, paracetamol, and serratiopeptidase.
-Diclofenac and paracetamol work by interfering with the production of a chemical substance called prostaglandin, which is responsible for swelling and pain.
-Serratiopeptidase promotes the synthesis of cartilage, tissue repair and wound healing.
+Diclofenac is a non-steroidal anti-inflammatory drug that reduces the production of the chemical prostaglandin, which is responsible for swelling and pain.
+Paracetamol works by interfering with the action of certain enzymes that provide analgesic and anti-pyretic effects.
+Serratiopeptidase is an enzyme that reduces inflammation by thinning the fluids around the injury site.

 Some other tablets containing diclofenac, paracetamol and serratiopeptidase are Seradic P tablet, Diclogesic Sp tablet, Ebility tablet, Zinase Dp tablet and Diclotal Plus Sp tablet.

-Enzoflam tablet should be taken as instructed by the doctor, in the correct doses and for the exact duration as prescribed.
+Enzoflam tablets should be taken as instructed by the doctor, at the correct doses and for the exact duration prescribed.
 Take it regularly at a fixed time.
-Do not skip a dose or consume more than that recommended by the doctor.
+Do not skip a dose or consume more than the doctor recommends.
 Also, do not abruptly discontinue this medicine without first consulting your doctor.

-Before starting the treatment with this medicine, you should tell the doctor if you are pregnant, planning a pregnancy or breastfeeding.
-And inform the doctor of your detailed medical history.
+Before starting treatment with this medicine, tell your doctor if you are pregnant, planning to become pregnant, or breastfeeding.
+Also, inform your doctor of your complete medical history.

 Uses

-Enzoflam tablet is used to treat pain and inflammation caused by osteoarthritis, rheumatoid arthritis, ankylosing spondylitis, muscle pain, tooth pain, bone and joint pain, headache, swelling, period pain, ear pain, migraine, fever, sore throat, nose pain and other conditions.
+Enzoflam tablet is used to treat acute muscle or bone pain and inflammation caused by conditions such as osteoarthritis, rheumatoid arthritis, ankylosing spondylitis, soft-tissue injuries, tooth pain, bone and joint pain, swelling, and other conditions.

 Contraindications

-• If you have a history of allergies, including asthma, skin rashes or runny nose after taking medicines like Ibuprofen and Aspirin.
+• If you have a history of allergies, including asthma, skin rashes, or a runny nose after taking medicines like Ibuprofen and Aspirin.

-• If you have ever experienced severe allergic reactions.
+• If you have ever experienced severe allergic reactions or previous severe reactions to NSAIDs.

 • If you have a history of frequent stomach ulcers or bleeding.